treasure-data/digdag/digdag-docs/src/operators.rst

   * :command:`dataset: other_project:other_dataset`

 :command:`destination_table: NAME`
-  Specifies the table to store the query results in.
-If not specified, a new table will be automatically created to store the results.
+  Specifies a table to store the query results in.

   * :command:`destination_table: my_result_table`
   * :command:`destination_table: some_dataset.some_table`